ufo-language/c-implementation-v1/README.md

 ----

-Current status: there's a REPL that lets you enter many of the data structures and a few of the expressions, and there is now a *single built-in primitive function* (you can try it: `io:print("Hello, World!\n")`).
+Current status: there's a REPL that lets you enter many of the data structures and a few of the expressions, and there are a few namespaces with primitive functions (type `ns:global()` -- the output is messy, I'll try to clean that up).

 Features:
 * Virtual memory